|Nutrition Facts (per serving)|

 For ideas, use a four-cheese Alfredo sauce or use a couple of cans of cream of "whatever" soup.
 You can also add more cheese, or add frozen sliced carrots, peas, or asparagus.
 Use your imagination!
 Just make sure you write down the changes after you have made the recipe (and have decided that you like it) so you can reproduce it in the future.

 There are only five ingredients in this tasty dish, so it can be assembled in minutes.
-In fact, you can make it ahead of time and refrigerate it up to 2 days before you bake and serve it.
+In fact, you can make it ahead of time and refrigerate it up two days before you bake and serve it.

 Serve this great casserole with a green salad tossed with sliced mushrooms and grape tomatoes or avocados, and some toasted garlic bread or cheese bread for some crunch.
 Iced tea or white wine would be a great accompaniment.
 And for dessert, an apple pie or a cheesecake from the bakery would be the perfect finishing touch.